On this page you'll find a general overview of M-Switch. On other pages you'll find information on:

 - Content Checking: Describes anti-virus, reputation, anti-spam, and content conversion

 - Constrained Networks: Describes operation over Radio and Satcom networks

 - ACP127: Conversion from SMTP to ACP127 text based organizational military messaging.

 - Conformance: Sets out M-Switch’s conformance

 - Distribution Lists: Describes support for Distribution Lists in M-Switch

-M-Switch has two basic deployment configurations described below: Boundary and Full Messaging.
+M-Switch has two basic deployment configurations described below: Boundary Messaging and Mailbox Services.

 - Security Label based Access Control and checking.

 - Message archive, audit and tracking

 - Message authorization and rule based routing and checking